decentraland/documentation/content/creator/sdk7/interactivity/event-listeners.md

 ```

 {{< hint warning >}}
-**📔 Note**   The `onRealmChangedObservable` event is deprecated from SDK v7.x.
+**📔 Note**:  The `onRealmChangedObservable` event is deprecated from SDK v7.x.
 Future versions will allow for a more [data-oriented approach]({{< ref "/content/creator/sdk7/architecture/data-oriented-programming.md" >}}), based on regularly querying data rather than events.
 {{< /hint >}}